acontero/televet_interview/televet/README.md

 * To startup the server:
-  `rails server` from within the televet_interview/televet dir
+  `rails server` from within the televet_interview/televet dir Then you can go to http://localhost:3000 in your browser.

 * To enter the rails console:
   `rails console` from within the televet_interview/televet dir